 Example inputs: acquisition spend = 2244, overhead = 442, new customers = 234, overhead included.
 Total cost = 2244 + 442 = 2686.
 CAC = 2686 / 234 = 11.48 (rounded to two decimals).
 If overhead were excluded, CAC = 2244 / 234 = 9.59.

 The calculator computes CAC by dividing a period’s total acquisition cost by the count of new customers in that same period; in simple mode the cost is either acquisition spend alone or acquisition spend plus overhead when selected, and in detailed mode per-channel CACs are computed and compared to report best/worst channels.
-Inputs must be nonnegative; if new customers = 0 the CAC is undefined and the tool returns no value.
+Inputs must be nonnegative; if new customers = 0 the CAC is not defined and the tool returns no value.

 Currency formatting uses ISO 4217 minor units to set decimal places; calculations retain full precision internally and final monetary outputs are rounded using round-half-to-even (banker’s rounding) per IEEE/IEC floating-point guidance.